petarjs/reqs-lang/README.md

     We need to test stuff.
 ```

+## File name

+It can be called `.reqs` or `.requirements`.
+Alternatively, if you have a lot of tasks, you can split them into various files, like `user-list.reqs`, `movie-management.reqs`, etc.

 ## Indentation

 I don't think there should be hard rules about indentation.
 Use whatever feels right.
 The example above is what feels right to me.